Mercado Pago Review

 Payment Methods

 Roughly 30+ payment methods across the seven LATAM markets when you count cards, cash networks, bank transfers and the wallet itself.
-The hero method is Pix in Brazil at 0.49% — Mercado Pago is one of the Pix-enabled wallets that serves as a checking account for millions of unbanked Brazilians.
+The hero method is Pix in Brazil at 0.49%, where Mercado Pago is one of the Pix-enabled wallets that serves as a checking account for millions of unbanked Brazilians.
 Apple Pay and Google Pay have been live in Checkout Pro since 2023.
 Boleto bancário covers the cash-preferring Brazilian audience.
-OXXO in Mexico is similar — players pay in cash at convenience stores, the money lands as deposit credit.
-Crypto exists but it's end-user trading only: Brazilian wallet holders can buy BTC, ETH, USDP, LINK, LTC, UNI and Meli Dólar at 1.5% through Paxos custody.
+OXXO in Mexico is similar, where players pay in cash at convenience stores and the money lands as deposit credit.
+Crypto exists but it is end-user trading only: Brazilian wallet holders can buy BTC, ETH, USDP, LINK, LTC, UNI and Meli Dólar at 1.5% through Paxos custody.
 No B2B crypto settlement, no operator on/off-ramp, no stablecoin payouts.
 NOWPayments does that side properly with 350+ coins.

 Verticals